alextsolovikos/alextsolovikos.github.io/_posts/2020-05-29-Effect-of-Grid-Displacement-Methods.md

 ---
 layout: post
-title: Effect of grid displacement models on sensitivity derivatives computed by the continuous adjoint method in aerodynamic and conjugate heat transfer shape optimization
+title: Effect of grid displacement models on sensitivity derivatives computed by the continuous adjoint method in aerodynamic and conjugate heat transfer shape optimization | Engineering Optimization
 categories: Research
 ---